DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Creepz0rz/README.md

 ## Week 5

 #### Recursive definition

 1. Basis Step: Specify the value of the function at zero.
 2. Recursive Step: Give a rule for finding its value at an integer from its values at smaller integers.

   Simply put: Substitute values to get the next number

 #### Program Correctness

 Goals:
 1. To get the correct output q from input p
 2. Program needs to terminate

- Use the Hoare triple {p}C{q} to verify correctness substitute p with the input, C for the command/s, q for the output
+ Use the Hoare triple {p}C{q} to verify correctness
+  - substitute p with the input, C for the command/s, q for the output

 #### Sets

  1. A collection of objects
-   Objects may be other sets too (and counted as such too) Copies of the same object is counted as one single object Sets with no objects inside are called null sets
+   - Objects may be other sets too (and counted as such too)
+   - Copies of the same object is counted as one single object
+   - Sets with no objects inside are called null sets

  2. Power sets
-   Basically a set with all of the possible subsets from a single set specified
+   - Basically a set with all of the possible subsets from a single set specified

  3. Set operations

- 3. Set Cardinality
+ 4. Set Cardinality
-   The number of objects in a set
+   - The number of objects in a set
-   If it is infinite, it is ℵ₀ (aleph-nought)
+   - If it is infinite, it is ℵ₀ (aleph-nought)
-   If two sets can have all of its objects paired together, it means they have the same cardinality
+   - If two sets can have all of its objects paired together, it means they have the same cardinality

 ## Week 6
 #### Functions

 Definition:

  with two sets A & B, function f(A)=B means that A's objects will be assigned to objects to set B.
-  Note: A can only assign one object, but B can have multiple objects assigned to one of the set's objects Other terms:
+  - Note: A can only assign one object, but B can have multiple objects assigned to one of the set's objects

+Other terms:

-Domain - The input function (In f(A)=B, A is the domain) Codomain - The output function (In f(A)=B, b is the codomain) Image - the resulting element from the element it was assigned to Range - The list of objects from the resulting set that was only assigned to from the domain
+Domain - The input function (In f(A)=B, A is the domain)
+Codomain - The output function (In f(A)=B, b is the codomain)
+Image - the resulting element from the element it was assigned to
+Range - The list of objects from the resulting set that was only assigned to from the domain

 Types:

 1. One-to-one Function (Injective)
  - Functions that only assign strictly one object/element to the codomain

 2. Onto Function (Surjective)
  - The range is equal to the codomain (all elements from the codomain is used, regardless of how many objects from the domain it was assigned

 3.One-to-one Correspondence (Bijection)
- -If a function is both one-to-one and onto, it is One-to-one Correspondence
+ - If a function is both one-to-one and onto, it is One-to-one Correspondence
 ## Week 8

 #### Algorithms

 Search Algorithms
 -Linear Search
 -Binary Search

 ## Week 9

 Sorting Algorithms
 -
 ## Week 10
 #### Growth Of Functions
 Big O:
 Big Omega:
 Big Theta:

 ## Week 12
 #### Graph Theory